-NOTE:

-All resistances are measured by lifting cable leads at the metering unit and connecting ohmmeter between designated cable conductors.
-For meter units with two cables, each cable is measured separately when checking the hall plate supply resistances.
+NOTE: All resistances are measured by lifting cable leads at the Metering Unit and connecting ohmmeter between designated cable conductors.
+For Metering Units with two cables, each cable is measured separately when checking the hall plate supply resistances.

 Remove the protection relays (DPDT) from the relay sockets located on the main panel before making the resistance measurements.